April - May 2012

 Michael R. Sitler, EdD

-More than 800 students celebrated during the College of Health Professions and Social Work’s 2012 Graduation Ceremony held May 10 in Temple’s Liacouras Center.
+More than 800 students celebrated during the College of Public Health’s 2012 Graduation Ceremony held May 10 in Temple’s Liacouras Center.

 Sarah Bass, PhD, MPH was recently honored with Temple’s Great Teacher Award for 2012.
 The honor is an esteemed award given for continued excellence in teaching.

-With the opening of its new computer lab on the Health Science Campus in late spring, CHPSW is now home to Temple's first purely wireless classroom.
+With the opening of its new computer lab on the Health Science Campus in late spring, CPH is now home to Temple's first purely wireless classroom.

 On Thursday, April 26, Patience Lehrman, Program Director of Project SHINE for Temple’s Intergenerational Center, met with President Obama to celebrate the one year anniversary of the White House Champions of Change program.

-(Right: Desiree Jorden presents research at CHPSW Research Day.)
+(Right: Desiree Jorden presents research at CPH Research Day.)

 The health fair focused on health and safety topics from the Healthy People 2020 initiative.
 The nursing students provided posters, resources and interactive experiences for the Pan American students, ensuring an evidence–based approach to pediatric health promotion.